nandolawson/links/README.md

 docker run -d -p 5500:80 nandolawson/linkloom:latest
 ```

+The simplest way to use this project with Docker would be to use the [`Docker Compose file`](https://github.com/nandolawson/LinkLoom/blob/main/docker-compose.yml).

 For further configuration options and information on how to use Docker, there is a wealth of information on the Internet.
-All files belonging to this project are located in /srv.
+All files belonging to this project are located in the image in the /srv directory.

 ## Configuration